Skip over navigation

 These spaces will not all be housed in a single large structure but in a village-like cluster of buildings, compatible with the scale and texture of the surroundings, and interspersed with plazas and landscaped open spaces following traditions of campus and town planning in Princeton.
 The buildings will be designed by a variety of architects, establishing a diversity of architectural expression within a coherent whole created by the neighborhood planning framework.

-In addition to the village of buildings and public spaces that are dedicated to the arts, a Transit Plaza will become a community and campus focal point as a multimodal transit hub.
-The focal point of this transit hub will be a new, relocated Dinky train station that will include an indoor heated and air-conditioned waiting room, ticket machines and public restrooms.
-The Wawa will be included in the station building, and an international newsstand and a bike shop and storage facility will be located nearby.
-The new Transit Plaza will provide for a convenient place to transfer from foot, bike or car to mass transit.
-New Jersey Transit buses, the community jitney, campus shuttles and future bus rapid transit will have dedicated stops in the station area.
-These connections at the Dinky station will result in the area becoming a focal point within the community that is designed for access to sustainable means of travel.
+In addition to the village of buildings and public spaces that are dedicated to the arts, a transit plaza will become a community and campus focal point as a multimodal transit hub.
+The heart of this transit hub will be a new Dinky train station that will include an indoor heated and air-conditioned waiting room, ticket machines and public restrooms.
+The Wawa will be included in the station complex, and a bike storage facility will be located nearby.
+The new transit plaza will provide for a convenient place to transfer from foot, bike or car to mass transit.
+NJ TRANSIT buses, the community jitney and campus shuttles will have dedicated stops in the station area.
+These connections at the Dinky station will result in the area becoming a center within the community that is designed for access to sustainable means of travel.

 Helsinki outdoor community space